K–12 Computer Science Teacher

 ● U.S. or International Teaching License preferred.

-● Background in Early Childhood Education required.
+● Background in primary school education required.

 ● Knowledge of AERO Standards.